Finding it hard to delegate? Find out why...and what you can do about it

 There are many other ways to address delegation reluctance.
 You may get some benefit from the above suggestions but remember that this issue may be tricky to shift.
 Seeking extra support may be an entirely appropriate strategy to get you moving in a more helpful direction.

-We are Coaching & Clinical Psychologists with extensive experience helping people conquer a range of wellbeing and performance issues at home and in the workplace.
+We have extensive experience helping people conquer a range of wellbeing and performance issues at home and in the workplace.
 We can also help with professional issues such as delegation hesitance.
-Read more about our work, watch practical skills videos or browse other articles.
+Read more about our work or browse other articles.
 Get in touch anytime.

 References